LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Description
 The session id used by the conversation is not valid anymore.
 #### Reasons
 The lifespan of a conversation state is different in LP and IBM.
-It could be that a open conversation in LP is already closed in Watson.
+It could be that an open conversation in LP is already closed in Watson.
 #### Solutions
-Increase the lifetime of a Watson conversation Alternatively, you can also auto close conversations from LP side remove any stuck conversations.
+Increase the lifetime of a Watson conversation Alternatively, you can also auto close conversations from the LP side remove any stuck conversations.

 ### com.liveperson.bot-connectors-worker.error.aivendor.microsoft.send-query